- 1 Best Car Batteries Buying Guide

 That’s where the turf gets trickier though.
 Because if this is the first time you are venturing to shop for car batteries, you will be overwhelmed at all the technical jargon that gets thrown at you.
 Thankfully, we are here to make things easier.

-For now, let us quickly check the best car batteries that you need to have a look at.
+For now, let us quickly check where to buy car battery as well as what you need to know before buying.

 Things to know before buying car batteries